 This document propose 10 general guidelines for discussion with the purpose of, for example, performing divergent or convergent creative sessions, or giving feed-forward during evaluation of others’ work.
-The purpose of the guidelines is to establish a creative, inclusive, and friendly atmosphere during discussions with the aim to create value-driven discussions.
+The purpose of the guidelines is to establish a creative, inclusive, and friendly atmosphere during discussions with the aim to create value-driven discussions and avoid, uncreative, confrontations.

 Guidelines for discussion